Mellon College of Science

 • Completing ≥80% of attempted units in a semester (calculated using total units carried when grades are entered).
 Grades of N, W, or R grade do not count as completed units.

 When a student fails to meet minimum performance criteria, it normally results in an “academic action.”
-Depending on the circumstances, one of the following actions is taken: academic warning, academic probation, continued probation, suspension, or drop.
+Depending on the circumstances, one of the following actions is taken: Academic Warning, Continued Academic Warning, Suspension, or Drop.
 These academic actions are recommended by the college's departments based on the guidelines described below.
 However, the sequence of the academic actions is not automatic in all cases.
-Decisions may be based on unique individual student performance and circumstances, and are not determined purely on the basis of grades and quality point averages.

 Academic actions are not meant to be punitive and are put into place to support student success.
 These actions are designed to notify students of specific academic requirements, outline goals for completion, and identify avenues of support to help students succeed.
 Students on academic action (except drop) will be asked to identify a plan of action to use resources to improve their academic performance.
 Resources can include the Student Academic Success Center, CaPS, UHS, and/or regular meetings with advisors, among others.